Pet Cemetery - A Real Life Tale of a Neglected Animal Graveyard

 A recent local newspaper article reported that a developer wants the land to build new homes.
 Of course, there are regulations, some problems with building on a property that's filled to capacity with dead animals.
 And what about the people who paid good money to have their beloved pets laid to rest?
 What about respect for the deceased, pets so missed that their grief stricken owners erected little tombstones with touching sayings.

 But there is a terrible kind of beauty there.
-Like a haunted house, the Oakleigh Pet Cemetery lurked under the gnarled old oaks.
+Like a haunted house, the Oakleigh Pet Cemetery lurks under gnarled old oaks.
 The littered ground is booby trapped with the holes of open graves where rotten little coffins collapsed.

 There aren't many spooky places left around these parts.
 This place of newly remodeled shopping centers, schools with bright new facades, spanking new sidewalks with freshly cemented gutters, and edged lawns, of parking lots, and busy intersections.
 It can all seem, so frankly, dull.